Greensburg Central Catholic High School

-Greensburg Central Catholic High School (GCC) is a Roman Catholic high school located in Greensburg, Pennsylvania, United States.
-It falls within the Roman Catholic Diocese of Greensburg.
+Greensburg Central Catholic High School (GCC) is a Catholic high school located in Greensburg, Pennsylvania, United States, within the Diocese of Greensburg.

 History

 Construction of Greensburg Central Catholic High School began in the summer of 1958, only seven years after the founding of the Diocese of Greensburg.
 The first class of freshmen entered in September 1959, including students from as far east as Ligonier and as far west as Trafford and Charleroi.

 Bishop Hugh L. Lamb dedicated the building on November 29, 1959, before an audience of 2,000, which included Governor David L. Lawrence as the featured speaker.
 This large audience was somewhat surprising given the freezing and snowy weather on the dedication day.
 In fact, according to the Greensburg Tribune-Review: